Buriram United F.C.: History

-Origins: "Provincial Electricity Authority", 1970–2009
+Origins: "Provincial Electricity Authority" (1970–2009)

 The club was founded in 1970, but their first big success came in 1998 by winning the third division of the Kor Royal Cup.
 The club was then promoted to the Thai Division 1 League.
 In 2002–03 the club finished third in the second division.
-They then competed the Thai League 1 Relegation play-off, but lost the final match 0–1 to Thailand Tobacco Monopoly FC.
+They then competed the Thai League 1 Relegation play-off, but lost the final match 0–1 to Thailand Tobacco Monopoly.
 A year later, they succeeded at the end of season 2003–04 with promotion to the Thai Premier League.
 PEA surprised everyone by becoming the league runner-up at the end of their first Premier League season.
 Being the runner-up entitled the club to participate in the AFC Champions League.
 It was the first participation in an international competition for the club.
 However, the club was excluded from the competition.
-In the following two seasons, 2006 and 2007, the PEA took place only 10 and 8 at the end of the season.
+In the following two seasons, 2006 and 2007, the PEA finished 10th and 8th.

 In 2008 Provincial Electricity Authority relocated to Ayutthaya and played at Ayutthaya Province Stadium, where they gained a bigger fan base.
 The club played under the nickname of Faifa Ayutthaya (Electric Ayutthaya) from media and its fans.
-Under the head coach Prapol Pongpanich, PEA eventually won their first championship in Thai League 1.
-The club qualified for 2009 AFC Champions League preliminary round.
+Under the head coach Prapol Pongpanich, PEA eventually won their first league title in Thai League 1.
+The club qualified for the 2009 AFC Champions League preliminary round.

-In 2009, PEA was eliminated from the 2009 AFC Champions League after losing 1–4 to Singapore Armed Forces in the extra-time at Rajamangala Stadium.
-PEA began their title defence campaign of the Thai Premier League with poor performance.
+In 2009, PEA was eliminated from the 2009 AFC Champions League after losing 1–4 to Singapore Armed Forces in extra-time at Rajamangala Stadium.
+PEA began their title defence campaign of the Thai Premier League with some poor performances.
 Prapon Pongpanich was sacked in the middle of the season and replaced by former Thailand national team head coach Thongsuk Sampahungsith.
 The club finished in ninth place out of sixteen in the final standings.

 Breath of Buriram

 In December 2009, it was announced that a politician based in Buriram, Newin Chidchob was to take over the club.
-He had already tried unsuccessfully to take over TOT SC and Royal Thai Army FC Newin relocated the club to Buriram in Isan and rebranded it to Buriram PEA Football Club.
-The Buriram PEA inherited most of the players from the former PEA club including the stars like Rangsan Viwatchaichok, Apichet Puttan and Theerathon Bunmathan.
-Pongphan Wongsuwan who was a long-time head coach of TOT S.C. was instated as a coach.
-Thailand national team member Suchao Nuchnum of TOT S.C. also followed his coach to the new team.
+He had already tried unsuccessfully to take over TOT SC and Royal Thai Army Newin relocated the club to Buriram in Isan and rebranded it to Buriram PEA Football Club.
+Buriram PEA inherited most of the players from the former PEA club including the stars like Rangsan Viwatchaichok, Apichet Puttan and Theerathon Bunmathan.
+Pongphan Wongsuwan who was a long-time head coach of TOT SC was instated as a coach.
+Thailand national team member Suchao Nuchnum of TOT SC also followed his coach to the new team.

 Buriram PEA finished their first season after the transition as the runner-up of the 2010 Thai Premier League.
 The club reached the final of the 2010 Thai League Cup but lost 0–1 to Thai Port at Supachalasai Stadium.